hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ![2025-03-16_02h11_12](https://github.com/user-attachments/assets/265f0fd4-2ae0-4968-9ca7-7d973ce95644)

-In the configuration file, you can change section order if you like.
-For example, if you often use [MAINTENANCE] section, you can move that section near the beginning of the file by cutting and pasting of the section area.
-But key order within each section is not changable.

 Available setting keys are pre-determined and you can always see them in the configuration file.
 To initialize keys or sections, just delete them.
 You can comment out keys with "//". (it is different from the original comment out symbol in ini files, but designed as this here for visibility)